 Now you’re ready to get your hands dirty.

-Earthwork is the phase of this process where road construction starts.
+Earthwork is the phase of the process where construction starts.

 It is especially important to do this part right because, if you don’t, your final product won’t turn out the way you desire.